 Installation of the chamber that will house the probes, depends greatly on the source water as well.
 Special considerations such as the ones listed below, play a key role in the installation of your probe's chamber.
 These considerations are as follows:

-Cleaning your chemical sensing probes is vital because it ensures that you get continued accurate readings and it ensures longer life of your probes.
-This cleaning process is very important especially if you are using cyanuric acid regularly as a chlorine stabilizer.
+Cleaning your chemical probes or automatic sensors is vital because it ensures that you get continued accurate readings and it ensures longer life of your probes.
+This cleaning process is very important especially if you are using Cyanuric acid regularly as a chlorine stabilizer.
 Your ORP probe is one of the most commonly used probes for measuring disinfectant levels in swimming pool care.

 Signs that a probe is dirty and needs cleaning are as follows:

-Your probes get dirty when materials found in your water, accumulate on the surfaces of the probes in a thin film.
-This thin film is often invisible to the human eye; thus, given you the sense that there is nothing wrong with your probes' sensing capabilities.
+Your chemical probes get dirty when materials found in your water accumulate on the surface of the probes in a thin film.
+This thin film is often invisible to the human eye; thus, given you the false sense that there is nothing wrong with your probes' sensing capabilities.

 The frequency at which your ORP probes foul up varies from swimming pool to swimming pool.
-The fouling up or false reading depends on what is present in your pool water and on the chemical probe itself.
+The fouling up or false reading depends on what is present in your pool water and on the chemical probes themselves.

-Components found in water that can or may contribute to the contamination of your probes, include materials such as...
+Many components found in water can or may contribute to the contamination of your pool chemical sensing probes, these include materials such as...